agaarwalsarthak123/Capstone-Project/README.md

 [Evaluation of your app across the following attributes]

 1. Category: Matching app
-2. Mobile: All will be made for mobile.
+2. Mobile: App will be made for mobile.
 3. Story: Users will fill out a questionaire.
 Based upon their answers, the app is going to suggest books in a 10 miles radius that people are willing to give away.
 4. Market: It will capture market for all ages.
 Specifically for people who have who love reading books and cannot afford a papercopy of it.
 5. Habit: The app will be used whenever someone is in a need of a book and cannot afford it.
 It will also be used by people of extra books an just want to donate them